CagriCatik/Battery-Systems-Technology/webpage/docs/theory/08_bms/02_function_bms.md

 # Functions

-A **Battery Management System (BMS)** is a pivotal component in a wide array of battery-powered applications, ranging from compact consumer electronics like smartphones to large-scale electric vehicles (EVs) and cutting-edge electric flight technologies such as electric Vertical Take-Off and Landing (eVTOL) aircraft.
 The primary role of a BMS is to oversee and manage the performance, safety, and longevity of battery packs by executing a series of critical functions.
 These functions ensure that batteries operate within their specified parameters, optimize their performance, extend their usable life, and maintain safety standards across various operating conditions.

 Understanding the functions of a BMS is essential for both developers and users of battery-powered systems, as it directly impacts the efficiency, reliability, and safety of the devices and vehicles that depend on these energy storage solutions.
 This chapter delves into the core functions of a BMS, exploring how each contributes to the overall management of battery systems, and highlights application-specific considerations that tailor these functions to meet the unique demands of different industries.